largenumberhere/AOC_2024/README.md

 # Advent of code 2024

 My solutions to some [advent of code 2024](https://adventofcode.com/2024) problems.
-This year the solutions are all written in [GO](https://go.dev/), a high level procedural programming language.
+This year most solutions are all written in [GO](https://go.dev/), a high level procedural programming language.

 My consistency and correctness has improved dramatically compared to my previous experience.
 By christmas day 2024, I completed the following days. (`a` refers to part one, `b` refers to part 2)